-A new sense of hope marks Christmas Day meal distribution
+Sense of hope marks Christmas Day meal distribution

 García stood up with his walker, showing the friend beside him how he could gingerly place one foot in front of the other.
 The two of them planned to have Christmas dinner together, alongside the other people they had met spending their days in Columbia Heights.

-Two miles away at McPherson Square, where dozens of people experiencing homelessness spent Christmas Day, Myles ate turkey and mulled the complicated taste of freedom.
+Two miles away at McPherson Square, where dozens of people experiencing homelessness spent Christmas Day, Myles ate turkey and considered the complicated taste of freedom.

-He was proud of the strides he had made toward finding employment — securing an I.D., a Social Security number and a culinary degree from his time in prison.
-He was also hardened by the hardship of life after release.
+He was proud of the strides he had made toward finding employment — securing identification, a Social Security number and a culinary degree from his time in prison.
+He was also hardened by the difficulties of life after release.
 The sleepless nights in McPherson Square when he feared for his safety, the broken community he had found when he tried to go home.
-His mom and dad had died while he served time.
+His parents had died while he served time.

 Myles was only 17 when he was put behind bars, which meant this year was the first time in his adult life that he was able to choose how to celebrate the Christmas.
 When it came time, he wasn’t quite sure what to do.